20 Recipes with Cold Brew Coffee You Can Make at Home

 3. Cold Brew Coffee Ice Cream

 - ½ cup of cold brew coffee concentrate

 Mix together the Kahlua, sweetened condensed milk and cold drip, and then whip the cream until stiff peaks begin to form.
 Next, delicately fold the coffee mixture into the whipped cream and place it in the freezer for 2-3 hours, just as it begins to freeze.
 Or, use an ice cream maker.

-4. Cold Brew Ice Cubes
+4. Cold Brew Coffee Ice Cubes

-- Your favorite cold drip concentrate
+- Your favourite cold brew coffee concentrate

 - An ice cube tray